-These features are areas within 1,000 feet of the ordinary high water mark of a navigable water body (surface water features).
+These features are areas within 1,000 feet of the ordinary high-water mark of a navigable water body (surface water features).
 Shorelands provide habitat for unique, rare, threatened, and/or endangered vegetation and wildlife, offer outdoor recreational opportunities, and require development restrictions to ensure mitigation of social costs resulting from development.
-Prominent shoreland areas in the Town run adjacent to Otter Creek in the Town's west-central portion, and in its east central portion.
+Prominent shoreland areas in the Town run adjacent to the Rock River, running southwest through its center, the Yahara River, running south near its west-central border, stream tributaries of the Rock River in its northwest corner, and various ponds scattered throughout the Town.